This post may contain affiliate links. Please read our disclosure policy.

 • Olive Oil: you may also use avocado oil.

-How to make this baked Eggplant and Zucchini Gratin
+How To Make Eggplant Zucchini Gratin

-Preheat the oven to 375F and in the meantime slice up your veggies!
+Preheat the oven to 375°F, and in the meantime, slice up your veggies!

 Spray a baking dish with cooking spray.

-In a large bowl add eggplant and zucchini slices.
+In a large bowl, add eggplant and zucchini slices.
 Sprinkle with Italian seasoning, garlic

-powder, Parmesan and season with salt and pepper to taste.
+powder, Parmesan, and season with salt and pepper to taste.

-Place the dish on a rack in center of the oven and bake for 40 minutes until vegetables are
+Place the dish on a rack in the center of the oven and bake for 40 minutes until the vegetables are soft and the top is golden brown.

-What to serve with eggplant gratin
+What to serve it with

 Commonly asked questions